thturin/Data-Structures/README.md

 # Data-Structures
-This repository shows the Java projects I have coded for in Data Structures.
+This repository shows the Java projects I have designed for my Data Structures class.